mitranim/atril/src-docs/html/$index/index.md

 Much like Angular 2, `atril` uses <a href="https://github.com/angular/zone.js" target="_blank"><code>zone.js</code></a> to automatically detect relevant events.
-When something happens, the framework reflows the virtual DOM, updating it with the new data, and carefully updates the view.
+When something happens, the library reflows the virtual DOM, updating it with the new data, and carefully updates the view.

 Forget about event subscriptions, manual re-renders (ReactJS), digest cycles